isiahzac/isiahzac/README.md

 - 🔭 I’m currently working on **my skills**

-- 🌱 I’m currently learning **Everything i can.
-I'm in a full stack bootcamp at F5**
+- 🌱 I’m currently learning **everything i can.
+I'm in a full stack Bootcamp at F5**

-- 📫 How to reach me **isiahzacarias@gmail.com**
+- 📫 How to reach me: **isiahzacarias@gmail.com**

-- ⚡ Fun fact **I am a programming enthusiast and this year has become the beginning of a long journey**
+- ⚡ Fun fact **i am a programming enthusiast and this year has become the beginning of a long journey**

 <h3 align="left">Connect with me:</h3>
 <p align="left">